Because cities issue building permits, they have a role to play in the creation of accessible housing.

 3. Ensure housing is habitable - ensure tenants have an active voice in the evaluation of their homes, with enough Bylaw Enforcement Officers.

 4. Direct public investment to homes that are accessible to all - champion Universal Design in all new apartment buildings so anyone of any age or ability can move in and stay.

 5. Prevent homelessness - expand the municipal eviction prevention programs, rent supports and housing stabilization supports to enable tenants to remain in their homes and challenge bad faith evictions.

 6. Make the most of our public infrastructure - build housing close to services; facilitate creation of shared housing, second suites, and other “gentle density”

 7. Fulfill our municipality’s commitment to the right to housing - create and fund an Office of the Housing Commissioner, governed by the principles of inclusion, equity and diversity, to advance the right to housing and monitor who has been served and who has been left behind.

-We called on all election candidates in all parties to sign the Accessible Housing Pledge.
+We call on every provincial MPP to sign the Accessible Housing Pledge.